 The days of PDF menus with too-small-to-read text are over.
-Restaurants have a better option for creating dynamic, user-friendly online menus—and more and more guests are demanding it.
+Restaurants have a better options to create a menu online that’s dynamic and user-fiendly—and more and more guests are demanding it.
 Read on to learn all you need to know.

 Why Restaurants Need to Put Their Menus Online

 You could avoid this hassle altogether by just not having an online menu for your restaurant website, right?
 Wrong.

 A 2017 Tripadvisor study showed that 94 percent of potential restaurant guests are influenced by a restaurant’s online presence, and that the online menu is the top factor when they’re deciding where to eat.

 In 2019, another study showed that 77 percent of consumers check out restaurant websites before paying them a visit or placing a takeout or delivery order.
 That’s the same study that showed that nearly 70 percent of guests will look for a different restaurant if they aren’t impressed by your website.

 Think of your own menu as an advertisement for your restaurant.
 It’s a place where you can show off the kind of cuisine you serve, highlight specials, show guests pictures of mouth-watering creations, and more.
 An effective, professional menu on your website can (and should) strengthen your brand’s relationships with its guests.